 At almost 3,000 square miles, Inyo National Forest offers tons of epic hiking trails, including the highest point in the lower 48, Mt Whitney.
-Intersected by the awesome road-trip route, 395, there’s a ton of great hikes for all levels.
-Don’t forget to leave your parks pass on your dashboard when you do these hikes.
+Intersected by the excellent road-trip route 395, there are many great hikes for all levels.
+Don’t forget to leave your parks pass on your dashboard during these hikes.

 |Cottonwood Lakes Hike||13||Moderate||Lone Pine||1350||Y|

 |Lone Pine Lake Hike||5.6||Moderate||Lone Pine||1900||Y|

 |Red Cliffs Trail Hike - Red Rock Canyon SP||0.9||Easy||Cantil||120||N|

 |Hike the Mobius Arch Loop Trail||0.6||Easy||Lone Pine||65||Y|

 |Ancient Bristlecone Pine Forest Hike||4.4||Moderate||Bishop||900||Y|